mitchellurgero/cloudron-codiad/DESCRIPTION.md

 This app also bundles [ProFTPD](http://www.proftpd.org/) which provides `sftp://` access.
 Use your preferred ftp client to manage all files on the server.
 The `public` folder contains your PHP files.
 You will find `php.ini` at the root directory.

+### Cron

+This app supports running one or more cronjobs.
+The jobs are specified using the standard crontab syntax.

 ### Remote Terminal